procivis/one-core/README.md

   - The W3C offers several test suites for standards conformance.
 See the latest test results for Procivis One at [canivc.com][canivc].
 - ISO/IEC 18013-5 mDL
-  - Procivis One's implementation of the ISO mDL standard is compatible with the OpenWallet Foundation's verifier: Procivis One can successfully issue mDL credentials to a Procivis One Wallet, and these credentials can successfully be verified by the OpenWallet Foundation's verifier.
+  - *Procivis One*'s implementation of the ISO mDL standard is compatible with the OpenWallet Foundation's verifier: *Procivis One* can successfully issue mDL credentials to a *Procivis One Wallet*, and these credentials can successfully be verified by the OpenWallet Foundation's verifier.
 See the [OpenWallet Foundation libraries][owf].
 - eIDAS 2.0; EUDI Wallet
   - The EU Digital Wallet is developing [issuer][eudiwi] and [verifier][eudiwv] testing for